top of page

 Photography

-We allow private photography session on our property from late June to early July, which is when our lavender is blooming.
+We allow private photography session on our property for 1 week during the lavender bloom season.
 Subscribe to our emails to get updates on next year's photo session dates!

 Thanks for submitting!